The Audit Committee is a committee whose membership is comprised solely of Independent Non-Executive Directors.

 - the accounting principles, policies and practices adopted in the Group’s accounts, and proposed changes to them; and

-- significant accounting issues and areas of judgement and complexity.
+- significant accounting issues and areas of judgment and complexity.

 The Audit Committee is required to assist the Board to fulfil its responsibilities relating to the adequacy and effectiveness of the control environment and the Group’s compliance with the Corporate Governance Code.
 To fulfil these duties, the Audit Committee reviews: